awsdocs/amazon-ec2-user-guide/doc_source/EBSEncryption.md

 }
 ```

-For more information, see [Default Key Policy](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-default-allow-root-enable-iam) in the *AWS Key Management Service Developer Guide*\.
+For more information, see [Allows access to the AWS account and enables IAM policies](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-default-allow-root-enable-iam) in the **Default key policy** section in the *AWS Key Management Service Developer Guide*\.

 ## Default key for EBS encryption<a name="EBSEncryption_key_mgmt"></a>

 Amazon EBS automatically creates a unique AWS managed CMK in each Region where you store AWS resources\.
 This key has the alias `alias/aws/ebs`\.
 By default, Amazon EBS uses this key for encryption\.
 Alternatively, you can specify a symmetric customer managed CMK that you created as the default key for EBS encryption\.
 Using your own CMK gives you more flexibility, including the ability to create, rotate, and disable keys\.

 **Important**
 Amazon EBS does not support asymmetric CMKs\.
-For more information, see [Using Symmetric and Asymmetric Keys](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) in the *AWS Key Management Service Developer Guide*\.
+For more information, see [Using symmetric and asymmetric keys](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) in the *AWS Key Management Service Developer Guide*\.

 **To configure the default key for EBS encryption for a Region**